soffes/soffes.blog/Readme.markdown

 Now you can start the server with Foreman:

-    $ bundle exec foreman start
+    $ bundle exec shotgun

-Then open <http://localhost:5000> in your browser to see it running.
+Then open <http://localhost:9393> in your browser to see it running.

 ## TODO